 Angels and "Positive Confession"

 In spite of their spiritistic nature, many of the modern angel books use terminology directed toward Christians.
 One particularly potent occult text encourages the reader to "endow each angel with the Will of God, the Love of Christ, and the Action of the Holy Spirit."
 Although discerning Christians can easily see through such ruses, there is one area in particular that uninstructed Christians may be vulnerable.
 Both the modern "Faith" and "New Age" movements share particular teachings concerning angels.
 Therefore, Christians who are instructed in the former area may also be vulnerable to the more pervasive deceptions in the latter.

 IPS Note: While the majority of people may be unable to define New Thought, hundreds of thousands are increasingly becoming influenced by it, since it is the cornerstone for most of the formulas for happy and successful living.
 Reduced it to it’s essentials, New Thought very simply believes that your thoughts play a crucial role in the kind of life you experience.
 It is unlikely that many Christians are aware of the the common roots of some popular beliefs in the church, and the New Thought beliefs without.
 From Clement Stone’s Positive Mental Attitude to Robert Schuller’s Possibility Thinking and Oral Roberts’ seed-faith principles, they all stem from common sources and pretty much say the same thing.
-See Roots of Evil which includes a very telling chart
+See The Prosperity Doctrine and Word of Faith Movement

 As we documented in The Facts on the Faith Movement and The Facts on False Teachings in the Church, the modern faith/positive confession teachers almost universally claim that they have received their unique teachings by direct divine revelation, including through the mediation of angels.
 In those book, we have proven that these teachings are not biblical and hence could not have come from God or the good angels.
 So where did they come from?